Vanguard Cave

 Vanguard Cave is a natural sea cave in the British Overseas Territory of Gibraltar which is part of the Gorham's Cave complex.
-This complex of four caves has been nominated as a UNESCO World Heritage Site status in 2016.
+This complex of four caves is a UNESCO World Heritage Site.
 The cave complex is one of the last known habitations of the Neanderthals, with a period of inhabitation from 55,000 to 28,000 years ago.
 It is located on the southeast face of the Rock of Gibraltar.

 Description

 Prof. Clive Finlayson delivering a short talk for Gibraltarpedia just off Vanguard Cave.

-Vanguard Cave is one of four caves which together make up the Gorham's Cave complex which has been nominated to become a UNESCO World Heritage Site, the others being Bennett's, Gorham's, and Hyaena Cave.
+Vanguard Cave is one of four caves which together make up the Gorham's Cave complex which is a UNESCO World Heritage Site, the others being Bennett's, Gorham's, and Hyaena Cave.
 Vanguard is a 35 m high cave which contains 1.7 m of deposits.
 These deposits have been blown into the cave over time and are mixed in with archaeological evidence.
 These can be excavated and analysed to reveal how the geography and life has changed during the time that they were deposited.
 Vanguard was first excavated in 1989, and lies just a few metres north of Gorham's Cave, which was excavated in 1951.